NikolaSimeonov/converter-integration-app/README.md

 https://github.com/NikolaSimeonov/converter-spring-boot

 The app has 2 major flows.
-1. API Flow - This is When access it receives SOAP message , logs property, and calls final endpoint.
+1. API Flow - When accessed it receives SOAP message , logs property, and calls final endpoint.
 On outbound it uses XSLT transformations to add custom SOAP Message Header.
 The Header has 2 possible values
     <SOAP-ENV:Header>
         <ns3:Desciption>